okaygyamfi/kenneth-amankwah.github.io/README.md

 Designed a Power BI dashboard showing key metrics and insights about bookstore inventory, helping management make data-driven decisions.
 **Tools:** Power BI

+### Daikibo Assembly Line Analysis
+**Role:** Lead Analyst

+Analyzed production and assembly line records to generate insights to help expedite repairs and plan operations for the company’s growth.
+Cleaned and analyzed the data using Microsoft Excel and Tableau for visualization and insights.
+**Tools:** Excel and Tableau

 ##  Contact
 **Email:** (nanagyamfiii233@gmail.com)
 **LinkedIn:** (https://www.linkedin.com/in/kenneth-amankwah-0990a124a/)